7 Grim Realities Your 2nd Offense OWI in Wisconsin Makes You Face

 Generally speaking, the requirements for electronic monitoring are similar to those for Huber release.
 The individual serving a sentence typically must have a residence in the county, must have employment, and must not have been convicted of any violent offense either now or in the past.

 Since many electronic monitoring systems still rely on a landline phone, it can still be a requirement in various counties.
 Since “house arrest” is considered a privilege under the law, certain counties set conditions such as being employed within the county, or within a certain distance from your home.
 There are also very strict rules inmates must follow exactly, or lose their house arrest privileges and return to jail.
+There may also be fees associated with being on electronic monitoring that are usually required to be paid, at least partly, up front.

 Electronic monitoring equipment can be very expensive, and different counties struggle with resource and budget issues.
 Even if you qualify for electronic monitoring, and the Sherriff’s department says you are eligible, there is no guarantee you will ever be released into house arrest.
+You may have to wait days, weeks, or even months for an electronic monitoring bracelet to become available.

 6. Ignition Interlock Devices are Required!